 EMDR clinicians complete, at minimum, basic EMDR training.
 This consists of 40 hours of live instruction/practice and 10 hours of consultation (Providers trained in the past may call this Parts 1 and 2).
 If they are not certified, make sure to ask the clinician if they meet this requirement.

-I completed basic training in 2017, and am currently working toward certification.
+I completed basic training in 2017, and am also Certified in EMDR.
+This means that in addition to the basic training above, I’ve completed an additional 20 hours of Certification consultation with an EMDRIA-approved consultant.
 I’d love to speak with you to see if EMDR could be helpful for you.